 As for legal entities, in the case of corporate tax, a municipal surcharge of up to 1.5% may be added.
-A state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1,500,000 and up to EUR7,500,000, at a rate of 5% on taxable profits in excess of EUR7,500,000 up to EUR35 million, and at a rate of 7% on taxable profits in excess of EUR35 million.
-Therefore, the 25% upfront withholding taxation on the rental income may result not to be above the final tax due.
+A state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1.5 million and up to EUR7.5 million, at a rate of 5% on taxable profits in excess of EUR7.5 million up to EUR35 million, and at a rate of 7% on taxable profits in excess of EUR35 million.
+Therefore, the 25% upfront withholding taxation on rental income may result not to be above the final tax due.

-Capital gains: non-residents
+Capital Gains: Non-Residents

-Capital gains obtained by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25% and non-resident individuals are subject to tax at a rate of 28%.
-Tax is assessed upon the submission of the annual tax return.
+Capital gains obtained by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25%, and non-resident individuals are subject to tax at a rate of 28%.
+Tax is assessed upon the submission of an annual tax return.